Are you accidentally standing in the way of reaching your own goals by making these mistakes in your mental health recovery?

 Not being honest with your therapist

-This was the single biggest mistake I made the first time I did therapy.
-A big part of me just really didn’t want to be there and I certainly didn’t want to do the homework that my therapist set me, cause who actually wants to make themselves anxious on purpose?
+This was the single biggest mistake I made during my mental health recovery.
+A big part of me just really didn’t want to be in therapy and I certainly didn’t want to do the homework that my therapist set me, cause who actually wants to make themselves anxious on purpose?
 Right?!

 In fact, I’d actually pretend that I did the homework, or come up with some imaginary excuse as to why I just absolutely couldn’t complete it in a million years and I would literally pretend to be getting better when I really was not.